Our Blog RSS

 BOLLUDAGUR (BUN DAY)

-SPRENGIDAGUR (BLAST DAY)
+SPRENGIDAGUR (BOOM DAY)

 Next day and the day before Lent and second day of overindulgence.
 On Sprengidagur it is custom to eat a Lental Soup accompanied with salted Meat, potatoes and other root vegetables, a dish called ‘Saltkjöt og Baunir’.
 This meal is very savory and filling and although Icelanders don’t celebrate Lent by fasting anymore, the tradition of overeating Saltkjöt og Baunir on Sprengidagur is still very much alive.